steveruizok/perfect-freehand/README.md

 #### `getStrokePoints`

-A function that accepts an array of points (formatted either as `[x, y, pressure]` or `{ x: number, y: number, pressure: number}`) and a streamline value.
+A function that accepts an array of points (formatted either as `[x, y, pressure]` or `{ x: number, y: number, pressure: number}`) and (optionally) an options object.
 Returns a set of adjusted points as `{ point, pressure, vector, distance, runningLength }`.
 The path's total length will be the `runningLength` of the last point in the array.

 ```js
 import { getStrokePoints } from 'perfect-freehand'